thegetty/quire-docs/content/resources/workshop.md

 ### Creating Custom Classes with CSS

 While CSS can be used to apply changes across an entire website.
 There is another, more pinpointed, way to use CSS through the creation of custom classes.
 Say, for example, you wanted to make either a word or entire block of text appear purple.
-You would do that by creating a new class called `purple-text` in the `_assets/styles/custom.css` file and then applying that new class to either a specific block of text or specific words through the use of the `<div>` and `<span>` HTML tags.
+You would do that by first creating a new class called `purple-text` in the `_assets/styles/custom.css` file and then applying that new class to either a specific block of text or specific words through the use of the `<div>` and `<span>` HTML tags.

 Note: you can name a class whatever you like.
 For the sake of simplicity, we are calling the class that will change text to the color purple `purple-text`.